luka-waronig/HiveDesktop/README.md

 ## For Universities and Research Teams

-If you are a university lab, PhD group, or research department interested in pilots or demos, please contact us for early access and/or collaboration.
+If you are a university lab, PhD group, or research department in a public or private institution and are interested in pilots or demos, please contact us for early access or collaboration.

 ---